kubevirt/kubevirt/pkg/libvmi/README.md

 - VMI: `vmi.go` contains the most basic tooling to start building VMI manifests.
   It contains the most basic factory (`New`), the definition of how the builders look like and any other helper that serves the whole libvmi package.
-- Factory: `factory.go` file contains commonly used base VMI specs.
-  Users will usually pick one factory to use and then add different builders to continue building the spec.
 - Subject builders: Various files in which builders and defined.
   These files should group builders with some commonality, such that they can be easily found.
 With time, the grouping and naming may change